Nowadays, as the technique of cryogenic valves

 Internal leakage of cryogenic valves

-The main reason of the internal leakage of cryogenic valves
+The main reason for the internal leakage of cryogenic valves

 is the sealed auxiliary deforming at the low temperature.